athakapo/A-distributed-plug-n-play-algorithm-for-multi-robot-applications/README.md

 _Kapoutsis, A.C., Chatzichristofis, S.A. and Kosmatopoulos, E.B., 2019.
 A distributed, plug-n-play algorithm for multi-robot applications with a priori non-computable objective functions.
 The International Journal of Robotics Research, 38(7), pp.813-832._

 ### Persistent coverage inside unknown environment
-In this application, it is assumed that the operational robots are equipped with the appropriate sensors that are able to cover a portion of the environment.
+This application assumes that the operational robots are equipped with the appropriate sensors to be cover a limited portion of the environment around their current position.
 The objective in a persistent coverage application is to continuously cover an area of interest, assuming that the coverage level follows a time-decaying function.

 <img src="images/Persistent_coverage_inside/figure.png">